RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-databases.md

 - Checks that you have enough unused shards in your subscription.

-If a new infrastructure needs to be deployed, or more shards need to be purchased, RV shows you the additional instances/shards that you need for this database and the cost of the additional resources.
+If a new infrastructure needs to be deployed, or more shards need to be purchased, Redis Cloud Pro shows you the additional instances/shards that you need for this database and the cost of the additional resources.
 You can review this information and approve the additional resources.
-After you approve, RV activates the resources.
+After you approve, Redis Cloud Pro activates the resources.

 When activation is completed, creates the database.
 During this process you can see: